aferrate/symfony5_api_cars/README.md

-# Sample API project with Symfony 5 and Docker
+# Sample API project with Symfony 5 with JWT and Docker
 ### Install

 set your db url on .env file inside cars folder (assuming you use mysql on port 3306 and user and pass is root):